giteshsarvaiya/giteshsarvaiya/README.md

 - 👋 Hi, I’m @giteshsarvaiya
-- 👀 I’m interested in DSA problem solving and DevOps
+- 👀 I’m interested in DSA problem solving and Web Dev.
+And DevOps
 - 🌱 I’m currently learning DSA and Django Framework
 - 💞️ I’m looking to collaborate on Django Projects and Problem Solving Hackathons
 - 📫 How to reach me: 📧 gitesh.sarvaiya28@gmail.com